dagl200/unleash/website/docs/reference/impression-data.md

 });

 unleash.on('impression', (event) => {
-  // Capture the event here and pass it to internal data lake or analytics provider console.log(event);
+  // Capture the event here and pass it to an internal data lake or analytics provider console.log(event);
 });
 ```